exasol/tutorials/tls/doc/tls_in_udfs.md

 keytool -list -keystore "$truststore_file"
 ```

-This is what you should see (import date will be different in your case of course):
+Below is an example of what you should see.
+The import date will be different in your case, of course.

 ```
 Keystore type: PKCS12